Roadkill: Fencing

 In the New Forest, in southern England, there is a proposal to fence roads to protect the New Forest pony.
 However, this proposal is controversial.

+Self-driving cars

+Self-driving cars have been proposed as a solution to roadkill.
+As of 15 October 2025, the National Highway Traffic Safety Administration has recorded 20 collisions between self-driving cars and animals.

 Disposal

 Removing animal carcasses from roadways is considered essential to public safety.
 The removal takes away the potential distraction and hazard of the carcass to other motorists.
 Quick removal can also prevent deaths of other animals that may wish to feed on the carcass, as well as animals that may go into the road to try to move the body of an animal in their social group.
 Sometimes rather than removal, the carcass is moved to a nearby public right-of-way where it can be consumed by scavengers, but not placed in a ditch or where waterways might be polluted.
 Covering the carcass with wood chips can aid in decomposition while minimizing odor.

 Local governments and other levels of government have services that pick up dead animals from roadways, who will respond when advised about a dead animal.

 New York City has an online request form which may be completed by residents of the city.
 New York State has a process to report dead wildlife to the Department of Environmental Conservation; they are especially interested in marked/tagged wildlife and endangered or threatened species.

 In Toronto, Canada, the city accepts requests to remove a dead animal by telephone.
 If an animal is found along a major highway, depending on who has jurisdiction for maintaining the highway, the request may be directed to the city, the provincial Ministry of Transportation, or a highway operations centre.
 In Ontario, citizens may keep possession of roadkill in many circumstances, but may have to register their find.